Principal component analysis for second-order stationary vector time series: Methodology

 the last equality follows from (\ref{b1}).
 Put

 Then $\bW_{x,j}$ is a $p_j \times p_j$ positive definite matrix, and the eigenvalues of $\bW_{x,j}$ are also the eigenvalues of $\bW_x$.
-Suppose that $\bW_{x,i}$ and $\bW_{x,j}$ do not share the same eigenvalues for any $1\le i < j \le q$.
-Then if we line up the eigenvalues of $\bW_x $ (i.e. the eigenvalues of $\bW_{x,1}, \ldots, \bW_{x,q}$ combining together) in the main diagonal of $\bD$ according to the order of the blocks in $\bW_x$, $\bGamma_x$ must be a block-diagonal orthogonal matrix of the same shape as $\bW_x$; see Proposition~\ref{pn:1}(i) below and its proof in \citep{CGY_supple}.
+Suppose that $\bW_{x,i}$ and $\bW_{x,j}$ do not share the same eigenvalues for any $i \neq j$.
+Then if we line up the eigenvalues of $\bW_x $ (i.e. the eigenvalues of $\bW_{x,1}, \ldots, \bW_{x,q}$ combining together) in the main diagonal of $\bD$ according to the order of the blocks in $\bW_x$, $\bGamma_x$ must be a block-diagonal orthogonal matrix of the same shape as $\bW_x$; see Proposition~\ref{pn:1}(i).
 However the order of the eigenvalues is latent, and any $\bGamma_x$ defined by (\ref{b5}) is nevertheless a column-permutation of such a block-diagonal orthogonal matrix; see Proposition~\ref{pn:1}(ii).
-Hence each component of $\bGamma_x' \bx_t$ is a linear transformation of the elements in one of the $q$ subseries only, i.e. the $p$ components of $ \bGamma_y' \by_t = \bGamma_x' \bx_t $ can be partitioned into the $q$ groups such that there exist neither contemporaneous nor serial correlations across different groups.
-Thus $\bGamma_y' \by_t$ can be regarded as a permutation of $\bx_t$, and $\bGamma_y$ can be viewed as a column-permutation of $\bA$; see the discussion below (\ref{b8}).
-This leads to the following two-step estimation for $\bA$ and $\bx_t$: \begin{quote} \begin{description} \item[Step 1.]
-Let $\wh \bS$ be a consistent estimator for $\bW_y$.
-Calculate $\wh \bGamma_y$ which is a $p\times p$ orthogonal matrix with the columns being the orthonormal eigenvectors of $\wh \bS$.
+Hence each component of $\bGamma_x^\T \bx_t$ is a linear transformation of the elements in one of the $q$ subseries only, i.e. the $p$ components of $ \bGamma_y^\T \by_t = \bGamma_x^\T \bx_t $ can be partitioned into the $q$ groups such that there exist neither contemporaneous nor serial correlations across different groups.
+Thus $\bGamma_y^\T \by_t$ can be regarded as a permutation of $\bx_t$, and $\bGamma_y$ can be viewed as a column-permutation of $\bA$; see the discussion below (\ref{b8}).
+This leads to the following two-step estimation for $\bA$ and $\bx_t$:

+\begin{quote} \begin{description} \item[Step 1.]
+Let $\wh \bS$ be an estimator for $\bW_y$.
+Calculate a $p\times p$ orthogonal matrix $\wh \bGamma_y$ with the columns being the orthonormal eigenvectors of $\wh \bS$.